-OneTen creates opportunities to get into an organization by putting skills first instead of degrees.
+OneTen creates opportunities to get into an organisation by putting skills first instead of degrees.
 It has created such a strong community that helps people without four-year degrees find jobs and sustain healthy families.
 With them, I found so much valuable, ongoing support that’s really helped guide me through every step of this journey.
 Before this role, I was focused on my family, so initially, I was nervous about applying.
-But when OneTen worked with Deloitte hiring managers to explain the role, the day-to-day experience, and the opportunity to move up in the organization, it seemed like a dream job.
-OneTen also offers scholarships and certifications [in collaboration with their member organizations].
+But when OneTen worked with Deloitte hiring managers to explain the role, the day-to-day experience and the opportunity to move up in the organisation, it seemed like a dream job.
+OneTen also offers scholarships and certifications [in collaboration with their member organisations].
 I’m taking one of their certifications, which they offered a scholarship for, while trying to gain as much knowledge as I can while in my current position.

 Why is it so important for companies to consider hiring people who don't have four-year degrees?

-We all have skills that we've learned from other jobs, which are valuable and needed.
+We all have skills that we've learnt from other jobs, which are valuable and needed.
 It's hard when you feel overlooked because you don't have a degree, but a skills-based approach can create more opportunities.
-People have the real-world experience that companies need without a degree, and we can teach tangible skills that people with degrees might not have.
+People have the real-world experience that companies need without a degree and we can teach tangible skills that people with degrees might not have.
 Sometimes people just need an extra push or a job to secure them while they're going to college.

 What kind of impact has this job had on your life?

 So much has changed.
-My husband is in the military, so we traveled a lot with his job while I cared for our family.
+My husband is in the military, so we travelled a lot with his job while I cared for our family.
 But I knew I wanted something else: to start my own career.
 Now everything feels within reach because we can support our family and save up for a house.
 Everything is opening up for us.
-My six-year-old daughter always says, “Mom, I'm so proud of you,” and it’s nice to have those words of affirmation because it makes me feel like this is all worth it.
+My six-year-old daughter always says, “Mum, I'm so proud of you,” and it’s nice to have those words of affirmation because it makes me feel like this is all worth it.
 I’m also thankful for the opportunity to build relationships with the different people I've met.
 One of the many things we have in common is that we always keep striving.